c4dhi/CyMe_V1/README.md

 #### Without the installation of the project:
 You can **test the app without installing the code** by using the public TestFlight link.
 It is possible to run the app directly on on your device by accessing this [link](https://testflight.apple.com/join/tbgXeJFm).

-The link is active until the 4th of November.
+The link is active until the 10th of December.
 Please reach out to the development team for an active link after this date.

+Make sure to have the TestFlight App installed on your iOS Device and then open the link above.

+### Simulated Period Starts
+To see the full functionality of the app, it is necessary that CyMe has acess to 2-3 period start dates.
+You can mock some period start dates by following these steps:

+1. In your Apple Health app navigate to the rubric 'Menstruation' (Notice this is different form the rubric 'Cycle Tracking').
+You can use the search functionality in the 'Browse' tab.
+2. Tap 'Add Data' on the top right corner.
+3. Specify (mocked) Flow intensity and startdate.
+Make sure 'Start of Cycle' is set to 'yes', then add the datapoint.
+4. Repeat steps 2 and 3 for a total of 2-3 datapoints.
+Make sure the startdates you simulate lie a few days apart.
+5. In 'CyMe settings' make sure you have 'Menstruation date' - 'Sync with Apple Health' enabled.

 ## License